About Us

 5. The tools that can help in making the testing more efficient should be determined.
 For example, automated tools can be used to compare the legacy data and the target data.

-6. The separate testing environment is also chosen for pre and post-migration testing for verification purpose.
+6. A separate testing environment is also chosen for pre and post-migration testing for verification purposes.

 8. Before the launch of the new system discussion should be done with the stakeholders to see if all the testing requirements have been covered.